Kobe Bryant Helicopter Crash near Los Angeles

 This is the most challenging situation for a helicopter pilot when you have these marginal conditions that are changing rapidly as you go along your flight path ....
 You have to make some quick decisions, and the workload while flying grows, which can lead to disorientation.

-The Kreindler legal team includes five commercially licensed helicopter pilots and one former helicopter maintenance specialist (who is also a graduate of the NTSB accident investigation course).
+The Kreindler helicopter accident team includes five commercially licensed helicopter pilots and one former helicopter maintenance specialist (who is also a graduate of the NTSB accident investigation course).